JustinDFuller/medium-stories/drafts/a-pattern-for-string-tests.md

 # A Pattern For Testing Strings

-In my most recent project, I set out to create a [Javascript testing library](https://github.com/JustinDFuller/javascript-testing-library) that solves the common issues that I face while writing unit tests.
+In my most recent project, I set out to create a [Javascript testing library](https://github.com/JustinDFuller/javascript-testing-library) with plans for it to solve many of the common issues I faced while writing unit tests.

 I quickly realized that the unit tests for this library were presented with a challenge that I've seen in many of the production applications that I've built.
 That is, testing string outputs.